jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-management-sd.md

 This document describes an abstract service, which, if implemented by an application system, can be used to manage Plant Descriptions in the [Plant Description Engine] core system.

 ## Overview
-This document describes an abstract Arrowhead Framework service meant to enable management of Plant Descriptions in the [Plant Description Engine]([PDE]) core system.
+This document describes an abstract Arrowhead Framework service meant to enable management of Plant Descriptions in the [Plant Description Engine] ([PDE]) core system.

 A [Plant Description](#struct-plantdescription) (PD) is used to represent the expected Arrowhead Framework Systems and their interconnections in a plant.